 Note: If you have SAML SSO configured, you’ll still need to assign members to teams from within the application.

-For product leaders, associating teams with objectives helps keep track of who’s working on what and plan what objectives you have capacity to tackle over various time horizons.
+For product leaders, associating teams with their features and objectives helps keep track of who’s working on what and plan the capacity to tackle these over various time horizons.

-And for the teams who will be working toward these objectives, this system provides clarity and accountability — the good, empowering kind that comes when teammates feel ownership over a problem and are equipped to hurl their curiosity, creativity, and intellect into finding the optimal way to solve it.
-(This is also why an objective can only be assigned to one team!)
+And for the teams who will be working toward these features and objectives, this system provides clarity and accountability — the good, empowering kind that comes when teammates feel ownership over a problem and are equipped to hurl their curiosity, creativity, and intellect into finding the optimal way to solve it.

 Assigning an objective to a team: